 Posted on behalf of Phillips Law Group on Mar 30, 2010 in Personal Injury

 The reality of modern American culture is that many homes have one parent living there and others with two parents require both of them to work in order to meet their monthly obligations.
 As a result, the need for daycare for children is enormous.
 While there are strict laws on the books both in Arizona and almost everywhere else that detail the responsibilities of daycare centers, that doesn't mean that nothing ever goes wrong.
-Generally, problems arise when children at a daycare center are not supervised properly, and if your child has been injured as a result of this sort of situation, you need the help of an Arizona personal injury lawyer.
+Generally, problems arise when children at a daycare center are not supervised properly, and if your child has been injured as a result of this sort of situation, you need the help of an experienced Phoenix personal injury lawyer.
 Below is a brief look at this issue.

 First, it could be helpful to define who is responsible for supervising children at a daycare center.
 The 'short' answer is that anyone who works at such a facility has a duty of care owed to the children to keep them safe.
 This includes the owner or owners of the daycare center, any employees of the daycare center and even volunteers who may give their time to help those facilities that could be under-staffed for whatever reason.
 Basically, any adult who is part of the daycare operation owes this duty to every child who enters the premises.

 Clearly, children are precocious by nature, which means that supervising them can be an all-encompassing task.
 When children begin to walk and run, this need for supervision only intensifies.
 Specifically, problems can arise in several ways at one of these facilities, and below are some examples of potential causes of injuries: